42 years on, Voyager 2 charts interstellar space

 The Sun's activity waxes and wanes in 11-year cycles.

+"If an astronaut moves closer to the source [of cosmic rays], it is going to be important to understand how much intensity there is," Stone said.

+"A factor of three is big when we're talking about the affect of radiation on life."

-Built to last a dozen years, Voyager 1 and Voyager 2 set out to explore the solar system's outer planets, not to become the first human-made objects to plumb the depths of interstellar space.
+Built to last five years, Voyager 1 and Voyager 2 set out to explore the solar system's outer planets.

-After 42 years in action, they are still going strong, although both will run out of power and fall silent within five years, according to the scientists.
+After 42 years in action, they are still going strong, although both will run out of power and fall silent within five years.

 But that does not mean they will disappear, said Bill Kurth, a researcher at the University of Iowa and co-author of the study focusing on plasma waves.